Supmenow/diditbackend/readme.md

 # Send a dong
 1. POST to http://139.59.184.179/api/v1/send (IP will change to URI soon)
 2. Pass api-key in header as user api-key
-3. You will receive a 200 response with the user data and the number of notifications sent.
+3. You will receive a 200 response with the user data.

 # Reply to a dong
 1. POST to http://139.59.184.179/api/v1/reply (IP will change to URI soon)